Avanade/Beef/samples/Cdr.Banking/README.md

   └── Cdr.Banking.sln         # Solution file that references all above projects
 ```

-_Note:_ Code generation was **not** performed before updating the corresponding XML files described in the next section.
+_Note:_ Code generation was **not** performed before updating the corresponding YAML files described in the next section.
 Otherwise, extraneous files would have been generated that would then need to be manually removed.

 Also, any files that started with `Person` (being the demonstration entity) were removed (deleted) from their respective projects.
 This then represented the base-line to build up the solution from.